R/wallstreetbets: The "infinite leverage" glitch

 Around November 2019, a user known as u/ControlTheNarrative found a bug in Robinhood's trading platform and exploited it to leverage his original deposit of $2,000 up to roughly $50,000, resulting in a leverage ratio of approximately 25:1.
 He sold covered calls and, thanks to the bug, the credit that he received appeared as liquid money on his account.
 He used the money to buy put options on Apple stock, a trade which led to a loss of $46,000, enormous relative to his initial deposit of only $2,000.
 He recorded the live reaction to his loss and uploaded it on his YouTube channel.
 Many other users tried to exploit the glitch, which they referred to as the "free money cheat code", before it was fixed, with one in particular claiming to have opened a $1,000,000 position from a $4,000 deposit.

 Robinhood restricts trading

 On January 28, 2021, during the GameStop short squeeze, Robinhood, TD Ameritrade, E-Trade, and Webull restricted the trade of heavily shorted stocks such as GameStop, AMC, BlackBerry Limited, Nokia, and Koss Corporation on their platforms.
 Many of the brokerage firms, including Robinhood, stated that the restrictions were the result of clearing houses raising the collateral required for executing trades on highly volatile stocks.
 Numerous members of the community have since expressed outrage directed towards those companies, particularly Robinhood.
-Efforts by r/wallstreetbets members and others across the Reddit platform plummeted Robinhood's star rating in both the iOS and Android app stores to one star by January 28, though intervention by Google increased its rating to 2.2 (as of January 30) by deleting one-star reviews.
+Efforts by r/wallstreetbets members and others across the Reddit platform plummeted Robinhood's star rating in both the iOS and Android app stores to one star through review bombing by January 28, though intervention by Google increased its rating to 2.2 (as of January 30) by deleting one-star reviews.
 Class-action lawsuits were subsequently filed against Robinhood for the restrictions on trading.